 Now, what is these WAP services?
 WAP or Wireless Application Protocol is an application environment and set of communication protocols for wireless devices designed to enable manufacturer – vendor and technology-independent access to the internet and advanced telephony services.
 By registering for this service, user information becomes freer to access.

 After getting the reports from Zscaler, Google deleted these apps from its official Play Store.
-In order to stop this kind of malware, the tech giant also introduced the Play Protect disable service, but users still need to manually intervene to delete these applications from the device.
+In order to stop this kind of malware, the tech giant also introduced the Play Protect disable service.
+However, users still need to intervene to delete these applications from the device manually.

 How Joker affects Google?

 Joker aka Bread is known for conducting billing frauds by intercepting SMS to subscribe to unwanted paid services.
 It disguises itself as legitimate apps and makes purchases using WAP billing on behalf of users without them knowing about it.
-This is the third time the Google security team has dealt with Joker-infected applications in recent months.
+This is the third time the Google security team has recently dealt with Joker-infected applications.

 Joker has become more of a subject of irritation to the tech giant of which they can’t seem to get over.
 Previously, Google deleted 6 infected apps, and in July.
 Google security researchers also found a batch of applications infected by Joker.
 As per the reports, this batch of the virus has been active since March and has successfully infected millions of devices.